Netstorm/JRTSC/README.md

 =====

 ## JRTSC (Java Real Time Streaming and Control)
 JRTSC is a VNC replacement meant for actual desktop use.
+It uses [JNativeHook](https://code.google.com/p/jnativehook/ "JNativeHook") for system level control.

 ### How to build from source